top of page

 • Plans and conditions have a tendency to be changed by SpaceX at will

-• Can be more expensive than local SIM card options for coastal cruisers
+• Can be more expensive than local internet providers for Residential access

 For us, Starlink represents is the best option available right now.
 Between 3 people we use around 500 Gb per month and there's no other service than comes close to being able to provide that to us as international liveaboard cruisers.